Nunn Design Resin Drop Pendants using Excess Resin and Gilding Flakes

 Pour Part B of your resin kit into the same cup until it is filled to the 2 TBS mark.
 It is important to pour Part A first and then Part B. It is some chemical thing about the part A being heavier or something.

 3. Set your timer for 2 minutes.
 Using the stir stick from your kit (a popsicle stick or coffee stir stick will work great too), slowly and carefully stir your resin scraping the sides as you stir.
-Stir for the full 2 minutes.
-After 2 minutes, scrape both sides of your stir stick on the edge of your resin filled cup.
-If the resin is slightly cloudy, continue to stir the resin until it is no long cloudy or marbled.
-The resin should be clear.
+Stir for a minimum of 2 minutes.
+If your resin is still cloudy continue to mix until clear.
+After mixing is complete and your resin is clear, scrape both sides of your stir stick on the edge of your resin filled cup.

 4. When the resin starts to become very thick and warm to the touch in the mixing cup, use your thick mixing stick to remove the resin.
 Scoop the thick resin onto a piece of plastic, such as a Zip-Lock Bag.
 Smear the resin around with the stir stick until the resin is consistently about 1/16” in height.